SophieDude/Lab3/README.md

 # Lab3
-This is a simple calculator for android devices.
+This is a simple calculator for Android devices.

 ## Purpose of the Project
 The purpose of this project was for me to get use to using Constraint Layout, so the program could adjust the screen when the user rotates their phone.